(updated Jan. 25, 2014)

 Gene Randall’s career includes decades as an award winning network television journalist, a span of years when he covered history-making events in the United States and around the world.
 From Washington to Moscow to Berlin, from Warsaw to Valdez, Alaska, from the campaign trail, he never missed a beat.

-As a CNN Anchor and Correspondent, Gene reported from the scene on the fall of the Berlin Wall, the liberation of Kuwait, U.S. troops in Somalia, the U.S invasion of Panama and the Exxon Valdez disaster.
-With NBC, as Moscow Correspondent, and later with CNN, Randall chronicled the turmoil that led to the end of the Soviet Union and its domination of Eastern Europe.
-He also specialized in American politics keeping viewers up to date on five U.S. Presidential races, both from the road and as a Washington host of “Inside Politics” and “This Week in Politics”.
+As a CNN Anchor and Global Correspondent, Gene reported on the fall of the Berlin Wall, the liberation of Kuwait, U.S. troops in Somalia, the U.S invasion of Panama and the Exxon Valdez disaster.
+With NBC, as Moscow Correspondent, and later with CNN, Randall chronicled the turmoil that led to the collapse of the Soviet Union and the end to its domination of Eastern Europe.
+He also specialized in American politics, keeping viewers up to date on five U.S. Presidential races, both from the road and as a Washington host of “Inside Politics” and “This Week in Politics”.

 That experience and global savvy form the bedrock of Gene Randall Enterprises.
-It is the “go to” place for services ranging from media training, panel moderating and corporate-video production to hosting corporate, association and non-profit group meetings and online interviewing.
+It is the “go to” place for services ranging from media training, international and corporate video production and panel-moderating to hosting corporate, association and non-profit group meetings and online interviewing.

 High profile meeting appearances remain a staple of Randall’s basket of offerings as well.
+Later, this year, he’ll moderate panels for a Professional Beauty Association Executive Summit in Scottsdale, Arizona.
 At a U.S. Chamber of Commerce issues-luncheon in Washington, he moderated an influential panel focused on the BP oil spill and its ramifications for the formulation of a coherent U-S energy policy.

 In San Francisco, Gene skillfully handled the North American meeting of the COLAS Group, world leader in road construction and maintenance.
 Using a proven TV talk-show format, he anchored a three-hour workshop promoting COLAS’ commitment to a culture of continuous improvement and the need for its companies to embrace the concept of change to drive future growth and profitability.